Bye Bye Lexicala, Hello OpenAI

 Looking ahead

-I'm grateful for Lexicala's quality data, but their restrictions didn't match the vision for Word Holder.
+I'm grateful for Lexicala's quality data, but their restrictions didn't match the goal and vision I for Word Holder.
 OpenAI gives me freedom to build faster, more playful features — and that's what excites me most.

 This is still a work in progress, made by one developer who loves both software and languages.
 Thanks for holding your words with me!